markfinger/django-node/docs/settings.md

 ### DJANGO_NODE['NODE_VERSION_FILTER']

-A function which will generate a tuple of version numbers from the raw version string returned from Node.js.
+A function which will generate a tuple of version numbers from the raw version string returned from Node.

 Default
 ```python